wheelercj/chriswheeler.dev/content/posts/copy-repos-between-devices-using-bash.md

 +++
-title = 'Copy repos between devices using bash' date = 2025-10-21T20:51:58-07:00 lastmod = 2025-10-23T23:00:19-07:00
+title = 'Copy repos between devices using bash' date = 2025-10-21T20:51:58-07:00 lastmod = 2025-10-24T18:18:14-07:00
 tags = []
 +++

 Sometimes it's helpful to copy a Git repository directly from one machine to another without using a Git host like GitHub.
 If you can SSH into the machine(s) involved, you can use Bash's `rsync` command.
-Rsync's defaults aren't great for copying repos for several reasons, but you can add an alias to your `~/.bashrc` to fix that.
+Rsync's defaults aren't great for copying repos for several reasons, but a Bash script can fix that.

-I named the alias `,cp-repo` (copy repo):
+I named the script `,cp-repo` (copy repo):

 ```bash
 ,cp-repo . staging:/home/chris/repos/url-shortener